luketpeterson/atomspace-bootstrap-guide/contents/03_truth_values_and_evaluation.rst

         )
     )

+Notice that we've traded :code:`cog-execute!` for :code:`cog-evaluate!`.
+These OpenCog functions are similar, but where :code:`cog-execute!` may return anything at all, :code:`cog-evaluate!` will always return a *TruthValue*.

 BORIS
 2 ideas to make this work: 1.)
-Do an execute on a Get, in order to boil it down to a single token 2.)
+Do an execute on a Get, in order to boil it down to a single token.
+This is dumb!

+2.)
 Figure out how to do a general-purpose variable grounding.
 Should figure out 2, because it'll have potential implications elsewhere.

 .. code-block:: scheme